 This is a change from early March, when it was expected that applications would require this process as they currently do under the Shuttered Venues Operators (SVO) grant program.
-The shift by SBA recognized the significant demand for
+The shift by SBA recognized the significant demand for the

 We have heard that some restaurants are being solicited by grant writers offering guidance on walking them through the grant process.
 We are confident that WRA and the National Restaurant Association are able to provide the necessary information and resources